-Refer to Note 4, "Summary of Significant Accounting Policies", Note 7, "Critical Accounting Estimates and Judgements", Note 13, "Property, Plant and Equipment" and Note 19, "Inventories".
+Refer to Note 4, "Summary of Significant Accounting Policies", Note 7, "Critical Accounting Estimates and Judgements", Note 13, "Property, Plant and Equipment" and Note 18, "Inventories".

-The Company has begun the development of its land to a special leisure and residential golf course project and has also entered into agreements with buyers for the reservation and sale of plots.
+The Company has begun the development of its land to a special leisure and residential golf course project and has also entered into agreements with buyers for the reservation and sale of plots, appartments, villas and townhouses.

-As at 31 December 2021 the carrying value of Inventories amounted to €81.163.491 representing approximately 86% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to €4.400.793 representing approximately 5% of the Company's total assets.
+As at 31 December 2022 the carrying value of Inventories amounted to €85.302.433 representing approximately 80% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to €6.130.866 representing approximately 6% of the Company's total assets.
 Inventories are stated at the lower of cost and net realisable value in accordance with the provisions of IAS 2 whilst land for the construction of the golf course and commercial activities is classified as Property, Plant and Equipment and is stated at cost less impairment in accordance with the provisions of IAS 16.

 For the purposes of assessing the net realisable value / recoverable amount the Board of Directors utilised the valuation prepared by management using the discounted cash flow approach.
-Our audit procedures have focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2021, due to the size of these assets, the level of judgement required in making these assessments and the uncertainties due to the Covid-19 pandemic and the abolition of the Cyprus Investment Program.
+Our audit procedures focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2022 due to the size of these assets and the level of judgement required in making these assessments.